traefik/traefik/docs/content/reference/static-configuration/env-ref.md

 `TRAEFIK_ENTRYPOINTS_<NAME>_HTTP_ENCODEQUERYSEMICOLONS`:
 Defines whether request query semicolons should be URLEncoded.
 (Default: ```false```)

+`TRAEFIK_ENTRYPOINTS_<NAME>_HTTP_MAXHEADERSIZE`:
+Maximum size of request headers.
+Supported size units are kilobytes (K, KB), megabytes (M, MB), and bytes (B).
+Units are not case-sensitive.
+The default maximum request header size is 1MB.

 `TRAEFIK_ENTRYPOINTS_<NAME>_HTTP_MIDDLEWARES`:
 Default middlewares for the routers linked to the entry point.